rusili/AC-Android/lessons/arrays-arraylists/arrays-ArrayLists-HashMaps/README.md

 ```

+Arrays are great, but they are not terribly flexible.
+Java has a library called ```Collections```, and importing parts of that library can give us access to a number of robust data structures, such as Lists and Maps.

 ### Lists, and ArrayLists

 An ArrayList behaves very much like an array, in that you may find out the number of elements in it, add elements only of a certain type, where each element has an index, and you can access/change the value of an element by calling it with its index.
 However, with an array, you cannot increase its size once you have initialized it, without replacing the entire array with a new one, containing both the old and new elements.
 You can, however, do this with an ArrayList.